MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/configuration-with-applicationinsights-config.md

 See [Connection strings in Application Insights](connection-strings.md#code-samples) for code samples.

-If you want to set the connection string dynamically, for example, if you want to send results from your application to different resources, you can omit the connection string from the configuration file and set it in code instead.
+If you want to set the connection string dynamically, for example, to send results from your application to different resources, you can omit the connection string from the configuration file and set it in code instead.

-To set the conection string for all instances of `TelemetryClient`, including standard telemetry modules, do this step in an initialization method, such as global.aspx.cs in an ASP.NET service:
+To set the connection string for all instances of `TelemetryClient`, including standard telemetry modules, do this step in an initialization method, such as global.aspx.cs in an ASP.NET service:

 ```csharp
 using Microsoft.ApplicationInsights.Extensibility;